sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![Configure](./assets/configure_bot_endpoint_apply.png)

-You will see Bot Defense Policy settings.
-Click the **Apply** button to proceed.
+You will see the Bot Defense Policy settings.
+Click **Apply** to proceed.

 ![Configure](./assets/configure_bot_apply.png)